So, now that we are more than halfway through the month of Dinovember I thought I’d give you a round up of what our dinos have been getting up to.

 This one got a few belly laughs from Stanley, especially because Rex was wearing a pair of his PJ Masks underpants.

 It’s World Kindness Day and the dinos had some special visitors.
-The Kindness Elves made an unscheduled arrival and showed them how to be a bit more considerate of others.
+The Kindness Elves showed them how to be a bit more considerate of others.
 Stanley woke up to Rex and Ste making him a nice hot chocolate.

 Days 12 & 13 * uh oh extinction is imminent if they don’t get the toy box lid off soon*